isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         }
     }

-An example response returning information about server 'foo':
+Here is an example of a response returning information about the server "foo":

 .. code-block:: json